Keeping Your Eyes Healthy is Our Top Priority

 - other physical illness or disease

-The AOA suggests that children who wear eyeglasses or contact lenses should have their eyes checked at least once per year, or according to their doctor’s instructions.
+The AOA recommends that children wearing eyeglasses or contact lenses have their eyes examined at least every 12 months or according to their eye doctor’s instructions.
+Consult with our Manhattan optometric team for personalized recommendations.